maheshkalappattil/csc842/Cycle9/README.md

 # Gmail Scanner (End-to-end implementation)

-Gmail Scanner now functions end-to-end with Cycle9, with a front end json and Golang based backend service running on a cloud VM. which does the analysis.
+Gmail Scanner now functions end-to-end with Cycle9, with a front end plugin and Golang based backend service running on a cloud VM. which does the analysis.

 # DESCRIPTION